 A few months ago, I embarked on an 8-day road trip around all of Iceland.
 While 8 days does little justice to the natural wonders Iceland has to offer roadtrippers, it’s sufficient time to get a good feel for this incredible country.

 The scenery from the Ring Road is enough to entertain, but there’s plenty worth stopping off to see as well.
-Definitely make the effort to check out a waterfall, go for a quick hike, or take a dip in a natural hot pool along the way.
+Definitely make the effort to check out a waterfall, go for a quick hike, or take a dip in a natural hot pool along the way (just make sure you dress appropriately for Iceland!).

 I’ve handpicked my Top 10 favorite stops to make on an Iceland road trip below.
 Immerse yourself in the landscapes you’ve seen from inside the car and check these spots out!